Luna Halo (album)

 Luna Halo is the self-titled release from Luna Halo on October 30, 2007 on American Recordings.

+The band shot a music video for the second track "Untouchable."
+It was also heard on the 4th episode of the Canadian animated sitcom Stoked.

-American singer-songwriter Taylor Swift covered the second track, "Untouchable" in a country pop style for the Platinum Edition (2009) of her second album, Fearless (2008).
+American singer-songwriter Taylor Swift also covered the song in a country pop style and even reworked some of the lyrics for the Platinum Edition (2009) of her second album, Fearless (2008).
 She re-recorded the cover as part of her first re-recorded album, Fearless (Taylor's Version) (2021).